High-precision measurement of the W boson mass with the CMS experiment: Methods

 Although the models used to describe the magnetic field, the material distribution, and the detector alignment are the most accurate currently available, a few sources of potential biases remain.
 The magnetic field model is based on measurements made in the ground-level assembly hall rather than in the cavern and does not account for differences in the field induced by material in the detector and surroundings.
 The simulation geometry underlying the material model might not provide a perfect description of the real detector and there are inaccuracies in the Gaussian model used to incorporate material effects.
 Finally, the alignment is affected by small residual biases in the alignment procedure and by so-called ``weak modes" (misalignment patterns, including global translations, twists, and radial expansions, that bias the parameter extraction from the track but do not impact the overall $\chi^2$ of the track fits~\cite{CMSAlignment2014}).
 To correct for these biases, we developed a generalized correction procedure that extends the standard alignment procedure.
 The alignment degrees of freedom are parameterized by the three translation and three rotation degrees of freedom per tracker module, albeit without extra parameters for module deformation or residual time dependence.
 The parameterization is extended with additional parameters to correct the $z$~component of the magnetic field and the energy loss from material in the vicinity of each module.
 The correction parameters are derived from a sample of \jmm decays using the CVH fit, imposing the additional constraints that the muons are produced from a common vertex and that the muon pair has a mass consistent with that of the \JPsi meson.
 These are needed to constrain weak modes in the alignment, magnetic field, and energy loss parameters.

 The correction procedure is effective in absorbing local biases in the magnetic field, energy loss, and alignment, but remains subject to weak modes, as well as to residual biases resulting from limitations in the Gaussian \JPsi meson mass constraint.
 Convolution effects from the finite detector resolution and for final-state radiation are only accounted for in an approximate manner, and background contributions are not considered.
 To correct for these potential biases, residual corrections are derived from fits to the \jmm dimuon mass distribution, in two steps.
-In the first step, we extract correction factors finely binned in a four-dimensional space constructed from the \ptmu and \etamu of the two muons.
-In these fits, the signal model is based on templates from simulation, convoluted with a Gaussian whose mean and standard deviation account for the residual scale and resolution difference, whereas the combinatorial background is represented by an exponential function.
-In the second step we extract calibration factors for each individual muon by minimizing a \chisq that translates the \JPsi meson mass correction factors in all four-dimensional bins of \ptmu and \etamu of the positively and negatively charged muons, to parameterize corrections for each muon as a function of \etamu and charge.
+In the first step, we extract correction factors in fine bins over a four-dimensional space constructed from the \ptmu and \etamu of the two muons, in order to adjust the muon momentum scale in data to that of the simulation.
+In these fits, the signal model is based on templates from simulation, convolved with a Gaussian whose mean and standard deviation ($\sigma$) account for the residual scale and resolution difference.
+The combinatorial background is represented by an exponential function.
+In the second step, the muon momentum scale correction factors are translated into correction parameters for each individual muon.
+The conversion between the four-dimensional corrections and the per-muon correction parameters is performed with a $\chi^2$ minimization.
+The residual corrections to the muon momenta are binned in \etamu and parameterized as a function of \qmu and the curvature, $k \equiv 1/\pt$, as